It took decades for drywall to get widely accepted in the 1950s.

 Taping is the most time consuming process of drywall finishing.
-It is like ”lath and plaster”, it requires expertise to perform, and it is expensive.
+It requires expertise to perform, and it is expensive.
 Drywall tapers, homeowners, and DIYERS around the world would be really happy if they can skip the taping process.

 The ancient Egyptians also mixed short cut straw with clay mud to finish the mud brick walls.

-Inspired by ancient applications of fibres and bonding agents, Liagle Drywall Finishing invented Tape In Mud™️, a fibre reinforcement solution for tapeless drywall finishing
+Inspired by ancient Egyptians, with modern technology and new materials Liagle Inc. invented Tape in Mud™, a fibre reinforcement solution for tapeless drywall finishing.